-Ecosystems are an assembly of a wide range of species that interact with one another, and with their environment, at relatively local scales, and yet they exhibit self-organized patterns and maintain stability at much larger spatiotemporal scales.
+Ecosystems are an assembly of a wide range of species that interact with one another, and with their environment, at relatively local scales.
+They exhibit self-organized patterns and maintain stability at much larger spatiotemporal scales.
 We are interested in understanding the patterns and dynamics of ecosystems, what causes them, how they are influenced by variations (seasonal/stochastic) in external drivers [1,2] and to device predictive tools [3,4].
 We do this by employing/extending simple theoretical tools from statistical physics and applied mathematics, and by suitably testing those with empirical/laboratory data.

 Ecosystems are naturally exposed to gradual changes in their external conditions and these typically results in a proportionate smooth response in their state.
 Occasionally, ecosystems can undergo abrupt and irreversible changes.
-Well studied examples include a clear water lake with low algal density which may turn turbid and infested with algal blooms for relatively small increases in nutrient loading, or a semi-arid forest that may undergo abrupt desertification under the influence of grazing.
-Such abrupt changes, also referred to as catastrophic regime shifts/transitions, can lead to enormous loss of ecosystem services to humans.
-In this context, we are interested in devising early warning signals, or leading indicators, of abrupt transitions, testing them in both mathematical models [3,4] and in the real world [in progress].
-Currently, we are in the process of collecting, and applying these tools to, data available for Indian ecosystems.
+Well studied examples include algal blooms in lakes or oceans, coral bleaching, or desertification in semi-arid forests.
+Many of these dramatic changes can happen by small changes in external drivers.
+Such abrupt changes, also referred to as catastrophic regime shifts/critical transitions, can lead to enormous loss of ecosystem services to humans.
+In this context, we are interested in devising early warning signals, or leading indicators, of abrupt transitions, using mathematical models [3,4,14,15], developing statistical methods [5,7,12], and testing in the real world [9,10,11].

-Alexandre Génin*; Sabiha Majumder*; Sumithra Sankaran*; Florian D Schneider; Alain Danet; Miguel Berdugo; Vishwesha Guttal; Sonia Kefi, Indicators of regime shifts in ecological systems with spatially heterogeneous stressors, Submitted (*These authors contributed equally to this work).
+Alexandre Génin*, Sabiha Majumder*, Sumithra Sankaran*, Florian D Schneider, Alain Danet, Miguel Berdugo, Vishwesha Guttal, Sonia Kefi, 2018, Indicators of regime shifts in ecological systems with spatially heterogeneous stressors, Ecological Indicators, 94:520-533 (*These authors contributed equally to this work).

-Sumithra Sankaran*, Sabiha Majumder*, Sonia Kefi, Vishwesha Guttal, Implications of being discrete and spatial for detecting early warning signals of regime shifts, Submitted (*These authors contributed equally to this work)
+Sumithra Sankaran*, Sabiha Majumder*, Sonia Kefi, Vishwesha Guttal, 2018, Implications of being discrete and spatial for detecting early warning signals of regime shifts, Ecological Indicators, 94:503-511 (*These authors contributed equally to this work).

-Stephanie Eby*, Amit Agrawal*, Sabiha Majumder, Andew Dobson and Vishwesha Guttal, 2017, Alternative stable states and spatial indicators of critical slowing down along a spatial gradient in a savanna ecosystem, Global Ecology and Biogeography, DOI: http://dx.doi.org/10.1111/geb.12570.
-Codes and Data.
+Stephanie Eby*, Amit Agrawal*, Sabiha Majumder, Andew Dobson and Vishwesha Guttal, 2017, Alternative stable states and spatial indicators of critical slowing down along a spatial gradient in a savanna ecosystem, Global Ecology and Biogeography, 26: 638-649; Codes and Data are available on Github.
 PDF (*These authors contributed equally to this work).

 Vishwesha Guttal, Srinivas Raghavendran, Nikunj Goel, and Quentin Hoarau.
 Lack of Critical Slowing Down Suggests that Financial Meltdowns Are Not Critical Transitions, yet Rising Variability Could Signal Systemic Risk, PLoS ONE, 11(1): e0144198.
 PDF